-According to a review article by Jinous, published in the Journal of medicinal plants research 2012, Nettle leaf provides benefits for conditions such as seasonal allergy, hair health, rheumatoid arthritis (acting as an anti-inflammatory), nephroprotective (acting as a diuretic), benign prostatic hyperplasia (inhibiting production of 5-a-reductase), hepatoprotective (by increasing tissue catalase) and also promoting the anti-oxidant defence system.
+According to a review article by Jinous, published in the Journal of medicinal plants research 2012, Nettle tea benefits conditions such as seasonal allergy, hair health, rheumatoid arthritis (acting as an anti-inflammatory), nephroprotective (acting as a diuretic), benign prostatic hyperplasia (inhibiting the production of 5-a-reductase), hepatoprotective (by increasing tissue catalase) and, also promoting the antioxidant defence system.

-Generally, people consume Nettle leaf as an herb in soups, salads, and curries, but the best way to derive all the plant benefits is in an herbal tea.
-For herbal tea preparation,nettle leaf is available in two forms – loose dry herb & tea bag.
-From many years, a lot of discussion has focused on what is the healthier way to gain all the benefits of nettle leaf herbal tea –as a tea bag or as a loose-leaf decoction?
-Although we all know that using tea bags is an easier way to prepare herbal tea, as a trained dietician, I advise my clients to steep full leaves as this is the best way to use Nettle leaf herbal tea.
+Generally, people consume Nettle as an herb in soups, salads, and curries, but the best way to derive all the plant benefits is in Nettle herbal tea.
+For tea, preparation nettle is available in two forms – loose dry herb & teabags.
+For many years, a lot of discussions have been focused on what is the healthiest way to gain all the benefits of nettle herb –as a tea bag or as a loose-leaf decoction?
+Although we all know that using tea bags is an easier way to prepare herbal tea, as a trained dietician, I advise my clients to steep full leaves as this is the best way to consume Nettle tea.

-The leaves used in tea bags are usually the powder and fannings of broken leaves.
-This is a big step down in comparison to the benefits from good quality full leaf herbal tea.
-Likewise, the tea bag’s cover also absorbs nutrients, implying that we are losing nutrients in the tea bag cover.
-Moreover, the tea bag is always filled with smaller parts of the herb, causing a loss of essential oils along with providing less flavour.
-On the other hand, a direct leaf decoction is made of uncut, whole leaves, which contain of all the nutrients, essential oils, flavour and aroma of the leaf.
-With these points, you can understand how the whole leaf is more concentrated in nutrients than the tea bag.
-This shows how Nettle leaf decoction is better than the tea bag version.
-That is why I always endorse Nettle leaf tea or herbal tea by BestSource Nutrition, as the leaves in this product are young and come in a loose form pouch for direct herbal tea decoction.
-Along with this, the manufacturing process plays important role.As BestSource Nutrition’s Nettle leaf development is cautiously managed, it provides assurance of preserving medicinal and nutritional properties to provide high quality Nettle Leaf herbal tea.
+The leaves used in tea bags are usually the powder and fanning’s of broken leaves which is a big step down in comparison to the benefits from good quality full leaf herbal Nettle tea.
+Likewise, the tea bag’s cover also absorbs nutrients, implying that we are losing nutrients in the tea bag cover moreover; the tea bag is always filled with smaller parts of the herb, causing a loss of essential oils along with providing less flavour.
+On the other hand, a direct leaf decoction is made of uncut, whole leaves, which contains all the nutrients, essential oils, flavour, and aroma of the leaves.
+With these points, you can understand how the whole leaf is more concentrated in nutrients than the teabag.
+This shows how Nettle leaf decoction is better than the tea bag version also one of the prime reasons why I endorse Nettle leaf tea or herbal tea by BestSource Nutrition, as the leaves in the product are young and come in a loose form pouch for direct herbal tea decoction.
+Along with this, the manufacturing process plays an important role at Best Source Nutrition Nettle leaf tea development is cautiously managed; it assures preserving medicinal and nutritional properties to provide high-quality Nettle Leaf tea.